-Christmas just wouldn’t be Christmas without tinsel, gifts, a warming mug of punch, or the reassuring presence of a pink tram.
+Christmas just wouldn’t be Christmas without tinsel, gifts, a warming mug of punch, or the possible presence of a pink tram.

 I might need to explain that.

-- Old-timer tram in the pink colour of the Manner brand
+- Old-timer tram in the pink colour of the famous Manner brand

 - Offers free trips around Vienna’s iconic Ring during the Advent season

-The Vienna tram system is a sea of red and white with spots of yellow and pink.
+The Vienna tram system is a sea of red and white with spots of pink.

-It’s quite a sight, bringing a dash of colour, smiles, and the occasional surprised look, to the holiday season.
-Given the company’s main business, you’ll be pleased to hear that the pink tram has onboard snacks, too.
+The tram made quite a sight, bringing a dash of colour, smiles, and the occasional surprised look, to the holiday season.
+Given the company’s main business, you’ll be pleased to hear the pink tram had onboard snacks, too.

-The route starts and finishes at Karlsplatz, the large station and park complex just off the Ring.
-The stop is next to an iconic piece of Jugendstil architecture: the Otto Wagner Pavilion (follow the link for directions).
+In past years, the route traditionally started and finished at Karlsplatz station and park complex just off the Ring.
+The stop is right next to an iconic piece of Jugendstil architecture: the Otto Wagner Pavilion (follow the link for directions).

-Note the park next to the pavilion is home to the Karlsplatz Christmas market, which has its own inimitable flair thanks to its strong emphasis on unique arts and crafts.
+Note the park next to the Wagner pavilion is home to the Karlsplatz Christmas market, which has its own inimitable flair thanks to a strong emphasis on unique arts and crafts.